ICON (ICX): Revolutionizing the Blockchain Landscape in Korea and Beyond

 Every interaction created by the above mentioned initiatives feeds into ICON’s token economic model, as all transaction fees on the ICON Network are burned.
 Therefore, the more activities created by these initiatives lead to more transaction fees, and more transaction fees lead to more scarcity of the ICX coin.

 Furthermore, the ICX circulating supply continues to steadily decrease, leading to even more scarcity of the ICX coin.
-As of December 2020, over 61 percent of ICX circulating supply is staked in the network, up from 38 percent a year ago.
+As of December 2020, over 61% of ICX circulating supply is staked in the network, up from 38% in December 2019.

 Cryptopedia does not guarantee the reliability of the Site content and shall not be held liable for any errors, omissions, or inaccuracies.
 The opinions and views expressed in any Cryptopedia article are solely those of the author(s) and do not reflect the opinions of Gemini or its management.
 The information provided on the Site is for informational purposes only, and it does not constitute an endorsement of any of the products and services discussed or investment, financial, or trading advice.
 A qualified professional should be consulted prior to making financial decisions.
 Please visit our Cryptopedia Site Policy to learn more.